Sowne12/Sowne12/README.md

 - 👋 Hi, I’m @Sowne12
-- 👀 I’m interested in ...
+- 👀 I’m interested in Making Emulators
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Japanese
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Smoking Weed
 - 📫 How to reach me !WeesFN#7396 On Discord

 <!---